 Professor Daigle has taught at Washington College since 1990.
 He is currently Director of the Gibson Center for the Arts.
 His regular Washington College courses include all levels of acting and directing but he has taught 18 different courses here including courses in computer-aided design, lighting design, traditional Japanese theater and theatre management.

-In the fall he will be teaching a new course titled, Devised Theatre: Performing Environment with Professor Martin Connaughton from Biology.
+In the fall of 2014 he taught a new course titled, Devised Theatre: Performing Environment with Professor Martin Connaughton from Biology.
 The course is cross-listed in Environmental Studies and is part of the Sandbox project that is being sponsored by a Mellon grant.

 Daigle has directed over 30 productions at Washington College.
 His focus in recent years has been on new plays and he has directed 8 world premiers here at the College.
 Several of those plays have gone on to subsequent productions at professional theatres including most recently, All Blues by Robert Earl Price that was produced in collaboration with 7 Stages Theatre in Atlanta, Georgia in 2011; The Squeaky Wheel Squeaks, by Brian Shaughnessy, performed in Washington D.C., Boulder, Kansas City, Minneapolis, Los Angeles and Honolulu during the summer of 2010 and We, Tiresias by Steven Spotswood..
 A subsequent production, produced by Forum Theatre and directed by Matt Ripa, was named “Best Drama” at the 2012 Capital Fringe Festival and “Best Local Play” by the Washington City Paper in D.C,.
 Other productions directed by Professor Daigle that were not affiliated with Washington College have been seen in Maine, Hawaii, Scotland, Kyoto, Samoa, Denver, Los Angeles, and D.C. as well as the more exotic locales of Chestertown and Church Hill.